screener-io/screener-runner/README.md

 - **alwaysAcceptBaseBranch:** Option to automatically accept `new` and `changed` states in base branch.
 Assumes base branch should always be correct.
 - **disableAutoSnapshots:** Option to disable initial visual snapshots automatically captured for each state.
 Defaults to false.
 - **disableBranchBaseline:** Option to disable independent baseline for each feature branch, and only use base branch as baseline.
 Must be used with `baseBranch` option.
 Defaults to false.
+- **disableConcurrency:** Option to disable running tests concurrently.
+This may be useful when test flows run concurrently may cause data conflicts or inconsistencies.
+Defaults to false.
 - **newSessionForEachState:** Option to start a new test session for each state.
 Defaults to false.
 - **failureExitCode:** The exit code to use on failure.
 Defaults to 1, which will fail a CI build.
     - To NOT fail a CI build on Screener failure, set to 0.
 Example: